DevExpress-Examples/deprecated-Reporting_how-to-use-a-stored-procedure-as-a-report-data-source-systemdatadataset-e1740/Readme.md

 # How to use a stored procedure as a report data source (System.Data.DataSet)

 <p><strong>This approach is actual prior to version 14.1.
-Starting with version 14.1, use the approach illustrated in the following example: <a href="https://github.com/DevExpress-Examples/Reporting_how-to-bind-a-report-to-a-stored-procedure-provided-by-the-sql-data-source-in-a-t227366">How How to bind a report to a stored procedure provided by the SQL Data Source in a WinForms application</a>.</strong>
+Starting with version 14.1, use the approach illustrated in the following example: <a href="https://github.com/DevExpress-Examples/Reporting_how-to-bind-a-report-to-a-stored-procedure-provided-by-the-sql-data-source-in-a-t227366">How to bind a report to a stored procedure provided by the SQL Data Source in a WinForms application</a>.</strong>
 </p>